- Ch.1: Choose Your Hosting Provider

-- To highlight particular products, you can include badges and prices in the search results.
+- You can include badges and prices in the search results to highlight particular products.

 3. Make the Shop page visible.

 People will frequently visit your WooCommerce store without knowing exactly what they want to buy.
 One of the most effective ways to assist those users is to include the product page on the homepage.
-Customers will be able to see it right in front of their faces, eliminating the possibility of missing out.
+Customers can see it right in front of their faces, eliminating the possibility of missing out.

 You can always go back to these pages from your Dashboard and edit them, remove them, or even add extra ones if you’d like.
-To do this, you will need to head over to your Dashboard → Pages → All Pages.
+However, you will need to head over to your Dashboard → Pages → All Pages to do this.
 This is what you will see:

 You have two options if you want to edit one of these pages.
-First, hover over to the page you want to work on, and you will see a little editing section right under.
+First, hover over to the page you want to work on, and you will see a little editing section right under it.

-If you click on ‘Quick Edit,’ you will be able to change the page’s title, slug, date, password, and so on.
+If you click on ‘Quick Edit,’ you can change the page’s title, slug, date, password, etc.

-If you hit ‘Edit,’ however, you will be able to make more complicated edits, such as adding shortcodes, featured images, changing templates, adjusting the permalink, and so on.
+If you hit ‘Edit,’ however, you can make more complicated edits, such as adding shortcodes, featured images, changing templates, adjusting the permalink, etc.